Where To Go Peach Picking near NYC

 Approximately 80 minutes by car from Midtown Manhattan

 If you're looking for a true country experience for peach picking near NYC, Ochs Orchard is the place to go.
 It's perched atop a hill along a dirt road in Warwick, just over the state line from New Jersey.
-While there's no cafe or food service at this fourth-generation family farm, it does allow picnicking, and the orchard has gorgeous views of the Hudson Valley.
+There's ice cream, donuts, produce, and more at the fresh farm market, and picnicking is allowed.
 Admission is $5 per person over the age of 4.
 All produce is charged by the pound.
-There's also a small petting zoo with ducks, goats, and other barnyard animals for the kids.
-Some peaches are already ripe for picking, but be sure to check its Facebook page before heading out.
+There's also a small petting zoo for the kids with ducks, goats, and other barnyard animals.
+Some peaches are already ripe for picking, but be sure to check the Facebook page before heading out.

 Peach Picking Farms on Long Island